 Only the second such program in the U.S., cap-and-invest uses the powers of supply and demand to incentivize businesses to cut their emissions, using whatever strategy they think is best.

-The CCA aligns with the requirements of the Healthy Environment for All (HEAL) Act and includes provisions to ensure that the communities in Washington that suffer most from the burden of climate change and air pollution benefit from cleaner air.
+The CCA aligns with the requirements of the Healthy Environment for All (HEAL) Act and includes provisions to ensure communities in Washington that are disproportionately impacted by climate change and air pollution benefit from cleaner air.

-In addition to the GHG reductions that will result from the cap-and-invest program, the CCA also directs Ecology to reduce criteria air pollutants — like particulate matter and ozone — in overburdened communities highly impacted by air pollution.
+In addition to the GHG reductions that will result from the cap-and-invest program, the CCA also directs Ecology to reduce "criteria" air pollutants — such as ozone and particulate matter — in overburdened communities highly impacted by air pollution.

 Investing in the future